eodell6502/mishmath/README.md

 Given two line segments (`x1`, `y1`) -- (`x2`, `y2`) and (`x3`, `y3`) -- (`x4`, `y4`),
 returns an array with the coordinates of their intersection if they in fact intersect.
-If they are colinear, boolean `true` is returned, and if they neither intersect nor ar colinear, `undefined` is returned.
+If they are colinear, boolean `true` is returned, and if they neither intersect nor are colinear, `undefined` is returned.

 The arguments may also be passed as four objects of the form `{ x: ..., y: ... }` or four `[x, y]` arrays.